-All the Charity Masters courses require attendance once a month for teaching.
-Teaching usually commences at 13.00 on a Friday afternoon and finishes at 18.00 on a Saturday at Cass Business School.
+All the charities master's courses require attendance once a month for teaching.
+Teaching usually commences at 13:00 on a Friday afternoon and finishes at 18:00 on a Saturday at Bayes Business School.
 Students should allow at least ten hours per week of non-taught, personal study in their own time.

 Students are also required to commit to additional time for the induction programme, action learning sets and exams.